emazack/weather-app/README.md

 ### Continued development

 In the future I would like to handle better the hooks and to understand how React rendere the page more in depth.
 I had some problems related to async calls and rendering of the data.
 Maybe a new project similar to this where I can try differnt API call.
 At the moment, I had no time to invest for refactoring, I would like to work in perfomance and best practice.
+I also want to add the enter press behaviour and to improve how to favourite feature is working.

 ### Useful resources